gracewang25/CampusCloset-MaxS-GraceW/README.md

 ### Auto-Tagging of Uploaded Images
 - **Imagga API** automatically tags uploaded images, simplifying the listing process for users and enhancing the searchability of items.
+We used Retrofit to manage network requests.
+“Garment”, “clothing”, and “apparel” are common tags the API recognizes so we simply remove them!
+Included 40% confidence cutoff.

 ### Search and Discovery Features
 - Users can perform detailed searches by tags or titles, utilizing optimized Firebase queries for fast and relevant results.